XCSoar/XCSoar/ide/docker/README.md

 # XCSoar Docker Image

-This Docker Image when built, will compile XCSoar for several targets in a clean room environment.
+This Docker image when built, will compile XCSoar for several targets in a clean room environment.

 ## Currently Supported Targets